 Since a lien claim is an asset, most states will allow it to be assigned.
 There are, however, a few states that do not authorize the assignment of a mechanics lien claim.

 If you are not allowed to assign your mechanics lien claim and you try to do so, you may cause some serious problems to the claim.
 Not only may your claim face invalidation, but you may also get yourself into legal trouble with the other party for assigning a claim you had no right to assign.

 Choosing to assign your mechanics lien rights means you’ll enter into a negotiation.
-The buyer will offer you some amount of money (which will be less than the full value of the claim) to have the full value of your rights.
+The buyer will offer you some amount of money (which will be less than the full value of the claim) to obtain the full value of your rights.
 You’ll need to evaluate the offer and decide if the amount is high enough for you to walk away from the claim.

 Since a mechanics lien claim requires foreclosure and legal effort to collect, usually liens are assigned for a fraction of their worth.
 If you want to sell your lien claims, be prepared to take a significant discount.
 The benefit, of course, is that you will be paid now—without a potentially lengthy legal fight.

 While most states allow claim assignment, there are usually some procedures that must be followed to effect the assignment.

 Vincent Pallaci of the New York Mechanic’s Construction Payment Blog just posted an article about assignment requirement in New York: “Assigning a mechanic’s lien in New York?
 Make sure you record your assignment.”